agda/agda/HACKING.md

 | `[ci skip]` | Skips GitHub workflows |
 | `[skip ci]` | As-per `[ci skip]` |

+### Editing the GitHub Actions

+The actions residing in the standard location `.github/workflows` are generated from their respective sources in `src/github/workflows`.
+The reason is that GitHub Actions YAML is not a full-fledged YAML, in particular, it does not support sharing (`*` and `&` syntax).
+Sharing is useful however to maintain SST (single source of truth) and DRY (don't repeat yourself); e.g., common steps in a different jobs of an action can be shared on the YAML level.

+To generate GitHub Action compatible YAML, we normalize by converting to JSON and then back to YAML:

+    make workflows

+Conversion is done through the tools provided by the Haskell `yaml` package you can set up on your system via:

+    make -C .github/workflows requirements

+It is advisable to run modified actions through the `actionlint` tool.
+This tool also invokes `shellcheck` on the shell snippets in the actions.

+Sometimes `shellcheck` will give irrelevant warnings, these can be turned off with comments like

+    # shellcheck disable=SC2086

+that would disable shellcheck's warning 2086 for the following line.

 Some Agda Hacking Lore
 ======================